safl/scipy_proceedings_2012/papers/simon_lund/simon_lund.rst

    | Compiler                     | GCC 4.6.3            |
    +------------------------------+----------------------+

 In order to demonstrate the performance of our initial cphVB implementation and thereby the potential of the cphVB design, we will conduct some performance benchmarks using NumPy [*]_.
-We execute the benchmark applications on ASUS P31SD with an Intel Core i5-2410M processor (Table :ref:`tab:specs`).
+We execute the benchmark applications on an ASUS P31SD with an Intel Core i5-2410M processor (Table :ref:`tab:specs`).

-The experiments used the three vector engines: `simple`, `score` and `mcore` and for each execution we calculate the relative speedup of cphVB compared to NumPy.
+The experiments used the three vector engines named: `simple`, `score` and `mcore` calculating the relative speedup of cphVB compared to NumPy.
 We perform strong scaling experiments, in which the problem size is constant though all the executions.
 For each experiment, we find the block size that results in best performance and we calculate the result of each experiment using the average of three executions.

 The benchmark consists of the following Python/NumPy applications.
 All are pure Python applications that make use of NumPy and none uses any external libraries.

 - **Jacobi Solver** An implementation of an iterative jacobi solver with fixed iterations instead of numerical convergence.
 (Fig. :ref:`benchmark:jacobi`).

 - **kNN** A naive implementation of a k Nearest Neighbor search (Fig. :ref:`benchmark:knn`).

 - **Shallow Water** A simulation that simulates a system governed by the shallow water equations.
 It is a translation of a MATLAB application by Burkardt [Bur10]_ (Fig. :ref:`benchmark:swater`).

- - **Synthetic Stencil** A synthetic stencil simulation the code relies heavily on the slicing operations of NumPy.
+- **Synthetic Stencil** A synthetic stencil simulation that relies heavily on the slicing operations of NumPy.
 (Fig. :ref:`benchmark:stencil`).

 Discussion
 ~~~~~~~~~~